shreyasharma004/Gemini-2.0-AI-chatbot-for-study-abroad-queries/README.md

 # Gemini-2.0-AI-chatbot-for-study-abroad-queries
--Gain knowledge about study abroad opportunities
--Get college recommendations based on scores, budget, and preferences
+-Gain knowledge about opportunities to study abroad and get college recommendations based on scores, budget, and preferences.